spesmilo/electrum/SECURITY.md

 ## Reporting a Vulnerability

-To report security issues send an email to electrumdev@gmail.com.

 The following keys may be used to communicate sensitive information to developers:

 | Name | Email | Fingerprint |